 A classic story, The Nutcracker, as presented by the Fort Wayne Ballet, has become a classic family tradition in Fort Wayne.
 Adults and kids alike will love the costumes, music, and dance, as the story of Clara and her Christmas Eve journey unfolds on stage.

 Have a family member with sensory sensitivities?
-Attend a Sensory-Friendly Performance on December 6!
-This performance will include lower sound and lighting levels, reduced special effects, designated quiet areas and remote viewing in the lobby, and trained staff on-hand to accommodate families.
+Attend a Sensory-Friendly Performance on December 5!
+This performance will include lower sound and lighting levels, reduced special effects, designated quiet areas and remote viewing in the lobby, and trained staff on hand to accommodate families.
 These performances are not open to the general public, so please call 260-422-4226 to arrange attendance.

-Every Saturday between Thanksgiving and Christmas, shop and support local at downtown Fort Wayne's many boutiques!
+Shop local on Shop Small Saturday, November 25!
+Ride the trolley between downtown Fort Wayne's many boutiques during Holly Shopping.
 This is the perfect opportunity to find unique gifts for everyone on your list as you discover all that Fort Wayne has to offer.
+Learn More

 Need more ideas for family fun this holiday season?
 Check out a full list of holiday fun in Fort Wayne here!